mark-torres10/ponte_ai_avatars/projects/v2-ai-avatar-browser-extension/ticket-003.md

 **Timeline**: 2-3 hours focused implementation
 **Goal**: Create a complete AI commentary system that generates contextual sports analysis when users click the avatar on ESPN NBA boxscore pages

+> **⚠️ IMPORTANT ARCHITECTURE NOTE**: This implementation uses a temporary frontend-only approach with OpenAI API calls directly from the browser extension.
+This is for rapid prototyping and demo purposes only.
+In production, all AI services (OpenAI, ElevenLabs, etc.) should be moved to a secure backend service to protect API keys and improve security.
+The current approach prioritizes speed of delivery over production readiness.

 ## Current State Analysis

 ### **What Already Exists**